GPU Passthrough Custom OS Template

 Windows guest settings when no physical monitor is attached (most cases)

-We use IddSampleDriver to add a display adapter and visual monitor to the Windows 10 template.
-Just install it if your GPU isn't connected to a physical monitor.
+We rely on IddSampleDriver to bring a display adapter and virtual monitor into the Windows 10 template.
+Simply install it if your GPU has no monitor plugged in.

-Navigate to "Device Manager" > "Display Adapters" > "IddSampleDriver Device", right-click on it, and select "Enable device".
-(You can disable the device later if you don't need the virtual display.)
+Open "Device Manager" → "Display Adapters" → "IddSampleDriver Device" and right-click to enable it.
+(You can disable the device later when you don't need the virtual display.)

-it might run slowly, and you can "Disconnect this display" if that option is present.
+it will tend to be slow, and you can "Disconnect this display" if that option is available.

-(Choose Display x, and under the “Multiple displays” section, use the drop-down menu to select the Disconnect this display option.)
+(Choose Display x, under the "Multiple displays" section, use the drop-down to pick the Disconnect this display option.)

-You can also "Disconnect this display" if that option is available.
+You may also "Disconnect this display" if that option is present.